Lifestyle Survey Privacy Notice

 Each time you complete the Survey, we receive the following types of personal data from the market research company that’s responsible for administering the Survey:

-• Your identity and contact details.
+- Your identity and contact details.
 A Dentsu entity will be an independent controller of your identity and contact information – including your name, address and email address.
 However, that Dentsu entity does not actually have access to these details.
-Instead, they instruct the market research company to send these details directly to our Partners, or Merkle (another Dentsu group company) for the purposes explained below.
-At no stage will the controlling entity or its clients see or have access to this data.
+Instead, they instruct the market research company to send these details directly to our Partners, or sometimes to Merkle (another Dentsu group company) for the purposes explained below.
+At no stage will the controlling entity or its clients see or have access to this data, it will always be held separately to your survey responses.
 The Dentsu entity who is controller will be stated in the consent wording.
 Note we only receive this data if you have consented to it being shared.

 (b) personal data we receive or utilise from other data sources.